 I was fortunate to also receive paid maternity leave from my employer for 13 weeks.
 Therefore during my normal pay cycle each fortnight I was receiving my Paid Parental Leave plus my maternity leave pay from my employer.
 This meant that more tax was taken out of my fortnightly pay than if I was just receiving my PPL.
 For my second child I chose to have my 13 weeks of maternity leave pay spread out over 26 weeks at half pay.
 Therefore the amount taken out of my pay in tax would have been different again.

 Paid by Centrelink

 If you receive your Paid Parental Leave directly from Centrelink then your rate of tax is different again.
 This might occur if you are self employed or have not worked for your employer for longer than a year or even if you don’t intend to return to that employer.
 In this case the rate of tax that Centrelink will take out of your payment is 15%.
 This reduces your payment down to $611.45.

 What all of this also means is that your Paid Parental Leave taxable income needs to go onto your Income Tax Return.
 Your employer will still need to give you your annual PAYG Payment Summary which will include your Paid Parental Leave.
 This is included in your Gross Payment amount and the Total Tax Withheld amount.
 It doesn’t need to be separately disclosed.

 If you have received your payment from Centrelink, they will send you a PAYG Payment Summary directly which will include the Paid Parental Leave details for you to include in your tax return or it may already be included in your myGov tax return.

-I have created a free checklist that you can download to help you gather the information you will require when you sit down and prepare your application.
+I have created a free checklist for you to download.
+It will help you to gather the exact information you will need when you sit down and prepare your application.
 Enter your details below and the PPL Checklist will be emailed to you.